 The Discover it® Student Cash Back beats the SavorOne Student in terms of rewards with an average of $390 per year — as long as you manage to maximize the spending limit for its rotating categories rewards.
 The trouble is, it may be difficult to maximize Discover’s bonus categories on a student budget.The SavorOne Student card’s unlimited rewards structure more than makes up for the extra $29 the Discover it® Student Cash Back earns on average since it’s much easier to manage.

 However, the SavorOne Student card may not be the optimal choice depending on the benefits you’ll use or whether you carry a balance.
 It isn’t the lowest-cost student card, but it does protect you against foreign transaction fees, penalty APRs and a balance transfer fee while other student cards may not (See Rates and Fees).
 The Discover it® Student Cash Back is the only rival card that doesn’t charge foreign transaction fees or a penalty APR, but it goes one step further by waiving your first late payment fee as a brilliant safety net for students getting used to credit card payments.
 However, your late fee is up to $41 after the first time you pay late.

 Best cards to pair with the Capital One SavorOne Student Cash Rewards

-*The information about the Bank of America® Cash Rewards credit card for Students has been collected independently by Bankrate.com.
+*The Journey Student Rewards from Capital One is no longer available.
+The information about the Chase Freedom® Student credit card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.